Easy Parsnip Purée – Creamy + Rich

 Sharing is caring!

-If you’re looking for a rich and creamy side with incredible flavor, you must try this Parsnip Purée.
-This Parsnip Purée recipe has 5 simple ingredients, is silky smooth, gluten-free, and is the perfect side dish for BBQ, braised meats liked our Smoked Short Ribs, and rich saucy dishes.
-This is also an elegant alternative to mashed potatoes.
+This Easy Parsnip Purée recipe has 5 simple ingredients, is silky smooth, gluten-free, and is the perfect side dish for BBQ or to serve with braised meats like our Smoked Short Ribs.
+It’s also an elegant alternative to mashed potatoes.
+If you’re looking for a rich and creamy side with incredible flavor, try this Parsnip Purée.

 Want to save this recipe?